 The concise colors and lines are too pleasing to the eye, and the exhibits inside are quite wonderful.
 With audio explanations, we can appreciate the different artistic styles in Europe, broaden our horizons and increase our knowledge.

-Egon Schiller's works are very expressive, often succinct depictions of distorted figures and limbs, and mostly self-portraits and portraits, expressions of pain and helplessness, which is related to the age of his life, it is the World War I period.
-The characters in the painting are very young, because Schiller only lived to 28 years old, not died of war, but a pandemic of influenza.
-First, his pregnant lover died of influenza.
-Three days later, the same reason Schiller died.
+Egon Schiller’s works are extremely expressive, often depicting distorted figures and bodies in concise brushstrokes, and most of them are self-portraits and portraits.
+The expressions are mostly painful and helpless.
+This is related to the age of his life.
+During the First World War.
+The characters in the painting are very young, because Schiller only lived to be 28 years old, not due to war, but a pandemic.
+First, his pregnant lover died of the flu, and three days later Schiller died for the same reason.

-The Art Center hidden in the ancient buildings is a museum in memory of the Austrian expressionist painter Egon Schiller, where you can learn about his life and artistic creation.
-Schiller lived in CK Town in 1911, but he was driven out of town because of the anger of the townspeople caused by using young girls as nude models.
-We didn't go inside.
-The Art Center is open from 10 a.m. to 6 p.m. and the tickets are 120 or 140 kroner.
+This art center hidden in the ancient building is a museum commemorating the Austrian expressionist painter Egon Schiele, where you can learn about his life and artistic creation.
+Schiller lived in the town of CK in 1911, but because of using young girls as nude models, it caused the anger of the residents of the town, so he was also driven out of the town because of this or that problem.
+We did not enter to visit.
+The opening hours of the Art Center are from 10 am to 6 pm, and the ticket seems to be 120 or 140 crowns.

-This gallery was originally set up to commemorate Krumlov's local painter, Schiller, but now there are few exhibitions about his works.
+This gallery was originally set up to commemorate the local painter Schiller in Cesky Krumlov, but now there are very few exhibitions of his works.
 There is only one room.
-Most of the other floors are used for various small temporary exhibitions.
-There are many kinds of artists from the dead to the living, like a hodgepodge.
-The overall style is still post-modern, and many of the works are bizarre.
+Most rooms on the other floors are used for various There are small temporary exhibitions, from deceased to living artists, all kinds, like a hodgepodge.
+The overall style is still relatively post-modern, and many works are rather strange and peculiar.